CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 </td>
 <td width="40%">

-Here we see **"pulse"** disturbances — such as severe storms or land clearing, which disturb the ecosystem abruptly — paired with **"press"** disturbances, which act slowly over long periods, such as warming temperatures or spreading invasive species.
-Acting together, they collapse the ecosystem.
+Here we see **"pulse"** disturbances, such as severe storms or land clearing, which disturb the ecosystem abruptly, paired with **"press"** disturbances, which act slowly over long periods, such as warming temperatures or spreading invasive species.
+Acting together, they can collapse the ecosystem.

 </td>